dessentialist/rag_agent/BLUEPRINT.md

 # RAG Agent – Blueprint

-This document serves as a working record of changes, decisions, and development progress for the BigID University AI Tutor application.
+This document serves as a working record of changes, decisions, and development progress for the neutral local-first RAG Agent application.
 It will be updated as the project evolves to maintain a comprehensive record of the system architecture and implementation decisions.

 **Last Updated:** August 14, 2025